 Under current Florida law, in order to obtain a Driver’s License, you need to be a citizen or legal resident alien.
 This might change in the near future.
-Both the Florida Senate and House introduced last month two separate proposals that might allow foreign passports, birth certificates, and Mexican consular cards to be used as proof of identity.
+Both the Florida Senate and House introduced last month two separate proposals.
+These might allow foreign passports, birth certificates, and Mexican consular cards to be used as proof of identity.

 Both proposals are introduced by Democrats.
 The Senate bill is sponsored by Javier Rodriguez of Miami.
 Senator Rodriguez justifies his initiative with the following arguments: “It doesn’t matter your immigration status.
 If you are on the roads, you should have access to a driver’s test and the ability to get car insurance”